diverso-lab/uvlhub-docs/tutorials/crud.md

 This creates a file in `migrations/versions/XXXXXXXXX_create_notepad_model` with `XXXXXXXXX` being a unique alphanumeric string generated via the timestamp.
 Take your time to parse this file.

-Let's go back to the `/notepad` path and see that it **still** gives an error.
+Let's go back to the `/notepad` route and see that it **still** gives an error.
 Why do you think it happens, if we have already created a new migration?

 ### Apply the new migration